 That’s the part of my routine where I like to address specific problems.
 Actives will tackle your skincare issues whether it be discoloration, wrinkles, spots… I choose to use a retinol and salicylic acid twice a week at night.

 Salicylic acid is a beta hydroxy acid.
 It’s oil soluble meaning that it can get inside the pores, unclogging them in the process.
 It’s also anti-inflammatory, it exfoliates the skin and keeps congestion at bay.
-At the moment, I’m using Cosrx Blackhead power liquid.
+At the moment, I’m using Cosrx Blackhead power liquid (which used a salicylic acid derivative).
 I apply it with a cotton pad and wait for around 15 minutes before proceeding with the rest of my routine.
 It’s really potent (but still gentle) and, among other things, helps heal my spots faster.

-To resurface my skin’s texture, fade discoloration and reduce fine lines (yes, retinol is an overachiever), I use The Ordinary advanced retinoid 2% (recently renamed granactive retinoid 2%).
-Another retinol I love is the Pestle and Mortar Superstar night oil.
-Since it’s been formulated in an oil base, you get the benefits of retinol with the addition of glowing plumped up skin (truly amazing).
+To resurface my skin’s texture, fade discoloration and reduce fine lines (yes, retinoids are overachievers), I use The Ordinary advanced retinoid 2% (recently renamed granactive retinoid 2%).
+Another retinoid I love is the Pestle and Mortar Superstar night oil.
+Since it’s been formulated in an oil base, you get the benefits of retinoids with the addition of glowing plumped up skin (truly amazing).
 Both are gentle formulas.
 On my wish list, of course, is Jordan Samuel Skin’s étoile with retinol.

 As for masks, I use a clay mask twice a week (the same night I use the salicylic acid) as part of a mini-facial.
 Cattier are renowned for their clays that are effective and affordable.
 I use their gentle pink clay.
 It deeply cleanses my skin without irritating it.
 By the way, something that I’ve learned recently is that clay mask should stay wet on the skin to keep working (and not dry out your face).
 So don’t forget to use a mist when the mask begins to harden (I use whichever thermal water I have at the moment).

-I’ll make dedicated posts later on about spot treatments, balms, facial routines and also give you more detailed reviews for some of the products mentioned here.
+I’ll make dedicated posts later on about spot treatments, balms, facial routines as well as give you more detailed reviews for some of the products mentioned here.